Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 DAR: Yes.

-PLECK: I don't think I'm... are you sure that's a bathroom or like a series of weird glory holes?
+PLECK: I don’t think I’m… are you sure that’s a bathroom or like a… series of weird glory holes?

-DAR: Oh no it's a series of weird glory holes.
+DAR: Oh no, it’s a series of weird glory holes.

 PLECK: Oh.

-DAR: You are behind me.
+DAR: [slightly put off] You… are behind me.

-DAR: What I enjoy about glory holes is that they're anonymous?
+DAR: What I enjoy about glory holes is that they’re… anonymous?

 PLECK: Ugh.

-[A waitress arrives]
+[a waitress arrives]

 PLECK: Oh.
 Hello, Bory.
 I’m uh… Ambassador Pleck Decksetter, we’re here with the Federated Alliance.
 This is C-53 and this is Dar.